.:: WHO WE ARE ::.

 There are 3 things I have in mind when breeding:

 - temperament: the vast majority of our dogs end up as pet dogs, living with families that probably don’t have a deep knowledge of canine behaviour and how to deal with it.
-So the aim is to breed dogs that are “easy to live with”, that is, dogs with stable, bomb proof temperaments, and the true bobtail sweet, playful disposition.
+So the aim is to breed dogs that are “easy to live with”, that is, dogs with stable temperaments, and the true bobtail sweet, playful disposition.

 I only breed occasionally (one litter every 2 years, in average), and in order to keep a puppy for myself, to continue my line.
 So litters are carefully planned.
 The puppies are born and reared in the house, where they get a lot of attention and contact with the noises of the day-to-day life (TV, vacuum cleaner, etc).
-We also invite the kids in the neighbourhood to play with them.
+They are all important to us and they are treated as individuals, not as numbers or colours, so they all receive a pet name, normally given by my daughter (that I guess gets her inspiration mostly from animated films), even if most owners opt later by their own chosen pet name.
 They are properly dewormed and vaccinated and are registered with the Portuguese Kennel Club (FCI member) - so pedigrees are fully recognized by the other FCI members and also by the KC, AKC and other non-FCI members.

-I assume a lifelong committement with my puppies and their owners, so, besides being always available to assist the owners in every problem they may have, regarding feeding, grooming, training, etc, I'm also prepared to take back any dog, at any time, for whatever reason.
+I assume a lifelong commitment with my puppies and their owners, so, besides being always available to assist the owners with every problem they may have, regarding feeding, grooming, training, etc, I'm also prepared to take back any dog, at any time, for whatever reason.

 | HOME |